Discover Facts Behind Why do Geese Fly in a V Formation

 Why do Geese Fly in a V Formation geese flying geese flying formation why do birds fly in formation can goose fly geese v formation

 The other geese can easily maintain visual contact with both the leader goose and the geese beside them.
 Geese also honk or make other sounds to stay together, especially in bad weather or when encountering obstacles.
-This close proximity and communication helps the flock to stay on track and find their way during the long journey.

 Environmental Adaptation